Articles & Guides

 You’ve looked over your child care options, and you’re pretty sure getting a nanny is the best choice for your family.
 The thing is: It’s not cheap.

-According to the Care.com 2023 Cost of Care survey, the national average cost of a nanny for one child averages $736 per week — more than three times the average cost of a child care center and family care centers.
+According to the Care.com 2024 Cost of Care survey, U.S. parents posted nanny rates for one child at an average of $766 per week — more than two times the average cost of a child care center and family care centers.
 The higher price tag leaves some families asking: How can I make hiring a nanny more affordable?

 How much you pay for a nanny depends on a wide variety of factors, some of which can provide opportunities for negotiating lower rates or saving money elsewhere.
 And nanny contracts are highly customizable, so there are many ways to tailor an arrangement that works for everyone.